Creative Philanthropy: Redesigning SINAG Foundation

 The Result

-SINAG Foundation now has an identity that fits.
+SINAG Foundation now has an identity that fits how it works.
 It holds the warmth of the mission.
 It also shows the creativity of the approach.
 The sun-pen-canvas mark works at every size.
-It looks great on a volunteer's cap in the field.
-It looks just as good on a billboard downtown.
+It looks right on a volunteer's cap in the field.
+It looks just as right on a billboard downtown.
 The "Creative Philanthropy" idea gives donors a clear hook.
 They quickly grasp what makes this foundation different.
+A logo is a starting line, not a finish line.
+What it buys is a shorter explanation.
+For a group that has to earn every conversation, that is worth a lot.

 Ready to work with Through The Glass Creatives?